 10.8 Amendments.
 This Agreement and the Schedules attached hereto may be amended from time to time by the mutual agreement of the Parties in writing.
 Amendments that require FERC approval shall not take effect until FERC has accepted such amendments for filing and made them effective.
 Nothing contained herein shall be construed as affecting in any way the right of the CAISO to unilaterally make application to FERC for a change in the rates, terms and conditions of this Agreement under Section 205 of the FPA and pursuant to FERC’s rules and regulations promulgated thereunder, and the EDAM Load Serving Entity shall have the right to make a unilateral filing with FERC to modify this Agreement pursuant to Section 206 or any other applicable provision of the FPA and FERC’s rules and regulations thereunder; provided that each Party shall have the right to protest any such filing by the other Party and to participate fully in any proceeding before FERC in which such modifications may be considered.
 Nothing in this Agreement shall limit the rights of the Parties or of FERC under Sections 205 or 206 of the FPA and FERC’s rules and regulations thereunder, except to the extent that the Parties otherwise mutually agree as provided herein.

 [10.9 Federal Provisions.
-The CAISO hereby affirmatively agrees to incorporate into this Agreement the Federal Provisions as provided by the EDAM Load Serving Entity and previously agreed to by the CAISO.]
+The CAISO hereby affirmatively agrees to incorporate into this Agreement the federal law provisions as provided by the EDAM Load Serving Entity and previously agreed to by the CAISO.]

 10.10 Electronic Signatures.
 The Parties agree that this Agreement may be executed by either handwritten signature or digitally signed using Adobe Sign, Adobe E-Sign, or DocuSign.
 A digital signature is the same as a handwritten signature and shall be considered valid and acceptable.